 Trolling for Walleye with Crankbaits

-To be successful crankbait trolling for walleyes, you’ll need the proper rods, reels, line, planer boards, and of course – crankbaits.
+To be successful while trolling crankbaits for walleye, you’ll need the proper rods, reels, line, planer boards, and of course – crankbaits.
 However, different fishing conditions and the time of year can dictate which tackle is best for your fishing trip.
 Many fishermen who troll for walleye carry different gear for different situations.
 Here’s the essential gear for each unique situation:

 Rods

 Opt for 7′ – 8′ medium power fast action rods for crankbait trolling.
 The backbone loads up nicely to drive hooks into the walleye’s mouth.
-The medium power helps with headshakes close to the boat, often this leads to a lost fish.
-There are different rods at different price points and quality.
+The medium power helps with headshakes close to the boat, often, this leads to a lost fish.
+There are different rods at different price points.
 To better break down each trolling rod, read our article on trolling rods.

 Reels

 You’ll want a smooth retrieving trolling reel.
 This will aid in fish hookups because the walleye can see the braided line.
-Having a line counter reel is an essential tool for trolling for walleye with crankbaits.
+Line counter reels make trolling for walleye with crankbaits easy.
 Choose a reel with a smooth drag because walleye like to head shake and run when close to the boat.
 A Smooth drag will minimize lost fish while trolling for walleye with crankbaits.

 Line